RareSkills/blog/uniswap-v2-router/uniswap-v2-router.md

 **When writing a smart contract that integrates with Uniswap, do not set the deadline to be `block.timestamp` or `block.timestamp` plus a constant.**

 Your smart contract needs to *separately* ensure that the transaction submitted by the user is not too old.
-This means your own contract needs to accept a deadline parameter from the user and forward that to Uniswap or revert if the deadline > `block.timestamp`.
+This means your own contract needs to accept a deadline parameter from the user and forward that to Uniswap or revert if `block.timestamp > deadline`.

 ### How to exploit old transactions